Special subvarieties in Mumford-Tate varieties: Introduction

 Theorem~\ref{Theorem1} generalizes previous work in \cite{mvz09} and \cite{mz11}, which was restricted to special subvarieties in unitary or orthogonal Shimura varieties, hence the case of rank $\le 2$.
 There are explicit examples of connected cycles $\cup_i C_i^0$ of special curves $C_i^0$ in $A_g$ for $g \ge 2$, for which the minimal enveloping special subvariety of $\cup_i C_i^0$ is $A_g$ but not smaller.
+For example two so called Mumford curves (see \cite{VZ04}, section 5) in $A_4$ intersecting at one point.
 This shows that condition (LIE) is necessary.
 We saw already above that (RPC) is also necessary.
 Condition (BIG) is probably not a necessary condition.
 All three conditions are not independent, but their relations are not fully understood.
-In the course of the proof, we will see that condition (BIG) together with (RPC) implies that the group $H=H_y$ coincides, up to taking connected components and the derived group, with the Mumford-Tate group $MT(\V_{Y^0})_y$ stabilizing all parallel Hodge tensors over $Y^0$ at the base point $y$.
-Since parallel Hodge tensors are infinitesimally parallel, one always has $H_y \subset MT(\V_{Y^0})_y$.
-This condition
+In the course of the proof, we will see that condition (BIG) together with (RPC) implies that the monodromy group $\Gamma$ (i.e. the $\Q$-Zariski closure $\overline{\rho (\pi_1(Y^0,y))}$) is contained in the group $H=H_y$ defined above.
+We therefore formulate a condition as follows

-is necessary and sufficient.
 See the last section of this introduction for a strategy of the proof of Theorem~\ref{Theorem1}.